walternik/walternik/README.md

 - 👋 Hi, I’m @walternik
-- 👀 I’m interested in PHP projects
+- 👀 I’m interested in Python and PHP projects
-- 🌱 I’m currently learning Moodle
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Moodle
+- 💞️ I’m looking to collaborate on Python and Moodle projects
-- 📫 How to reach me ...
+- 📫 How to reach me walter.melnik@gmail

 <!---
 walternik/walternik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.